mdsrqbl/mdsrqbl/README.md

 ## About Me

 I'm Mudassar, a dedicated Machine Learning Engineer with a profound interest in both Artificial Intelligence and the fascinating realm of Natural Intelligence, including consciousness exploration.
-My journey involves delving into the intricacies of AI while contemplating the mysteries of consciousness.

-In my professional capacity, I work full time as a Machine Learning Engineer.
 I aspire to make a meaningful impact by building utilities that specifically cater to and assist neglected communities.
 My commitment to accessibility is reflected in projects like the **Sign Language Translator**, a deep learning library designed to enhance communication for diverse communities.

 Join me on this journey of exploration, innovation, and social impact through the lens of machine learning!